President of the Senate of Spain: Vice presidents

 According to the Standing Rules of the Senate, there are two Vice Presidents of the Senate elected in the constitutive session after the election of the President (Part I § 5).
 The Vice Presidents do not need an absolute majority, they are elected in a unique voting and the two most voted candidates are elected (Part I § 5).

 The only task that the standing orders entrust to the Vice Presidents is that to replace the President in cases of vacancy, absence or impossibility to exercise (Part I § 40).

 List of presidents

-Since its creation in 1834, 43 people have served as president in 62 presidencies.
+Since its creation in 1834, 44 people have served as president in 63 presidencies.
 The first president was the Duke of Bailé who served for 60 days before resigning.
 The shortest presidency was that of the Marquess of Miraflores which was president briefly between August 3 and August 12, 1836 and the longest was that of Javier Rojo serving 7 years, 8 months and 10 days.
 Many presidents have served in non-consecutive terms in office; The Marquess of Miraflores and Eugenio Montero Ríos served in five non-consecutives terms.
 The first woman who have served as president was Esperanza Aguirre, between 1999 and 2002.
-The current and 62nd President is Ander Gil.
+The current and 63rd President is Pedro Rollán.